Swansea Canal: Present

+In early 2003, British Waterways produced a document entitled Waterways for Wales: Improved quality of life through the sustainable development of the Waterways of Wales.
+The Welsh Assembly supported the aims of the document, recognising that restored canals stimulated economic regeneration in rural areas.
+They mentioned that the project to restore both the Swansea Canal and the Neath and Tennant would cost around £55 million.

 In early 2019, the canal received a grant of £320,000 from the Welsh Government's Rural Development programme.
 The grant was to fund the dredging of around 1 mi of the canal from Trebanos to Coed Gwilym Park in Clydach.
 This section was already used by a canoe hire business, but the extra depth would allow it to be used by a trip boat, and as a destination for trail boats.
-Glandwr Cymru was responsible for organising the dredging, with work due to start in the autumn of 2019.
-Conservation of a number of the structures along the canal would also be funded by the grant, which marks the first stage of a ten-year plan to market the canal as a heritage, visitor and leisure destination.
+Glandŵr Cymru was responsible for organising the dredging, with work due to start in the autumn of 2019.
+Conservation of a number of the structures along the canal would also be funded by the grant, which marked the first stage of a ten-year plan to market the canal as a heritage, visitor and leisure destination.

+The canal society were awarded £967,000 from the UK Government’s Shared Prosperity Fund in March 2024, to fund the restoration of Clydach Lock, which had been buried beneath a council depot since 1976, and 130 yd of canal adjacent to the lock.
+A new top gate was fitted in July 2025, and two gates at the bottom end of the lock were installed in August 2025.
+Some finishing work remained to be done.